-Book a luxury suite to the next Los Angeles Rams game
+Book a luxury suite FOR the next Los Angeles Rams game!

-The Rams are coming back to Los Angeles!
-After 20 years in St. Louis, this great football franchise is headed back to the west coast.
-Returning to the Los Angeles Memorial Coliseum until their permanent home is finished being built, Rams fans in California are rejoicing the return of their hometown team.
+The Rams are back in Los Angeles!
+After 20 years in St. Louis, this great football franchise is back on the west coast.
+Playing at the Los Angeles Memorial Coliseum until their permanent home is finished being built, Rams fans in California are rejoicing at the return of their hometown team.

 Many great players and coaches came through Los Angeles over the years including Roman Gabriel, Jack Youngblood, and Joe Namath.
 Los Angeles would be thrust into the spotlight again with the talented Eric Dickerson.
 This Hall of Fame running back burst onto the scene in 1983 and the next season set an NFL record for most rushing yards in a season (which still stands today).

-This young Rams team is looking to make a name for themselves and turn some heads in the league this year.
-While drawing inspiration from their youthful enthusiasm and exciting new surroundings, these players look the emulate legends of past teams to bring this team back to prominence.
-Among the greatest to ever suite up for the Rams are, these players Eric Dickerson, Marshall Faulk, Deacon Jones, Kurt Warner, Isaac Bruce, Jack Youngblood, Orlando Pace, Torry Holt, and Merlin Olson.
+This young Rams team has made a name for themselves and have turned many heads in the league with their powerful performances.
+While drawing inspiration from their youthful enthusiasm and exciting new surroundings, these players also look to emulate legends of past teams to continue their success.
+Among the greatest to ever suite up for the Rams are Eric Dickerson, Marshall Faulk, Deacon Jones, Kurt Warner, Isaac Bruce, Jack Youngblood, Orlando Pace, Torry Holt, and Merlin Olson.
 Click here to learn more about the Los Angeles Rams history.

 If you own a Los Angeles Rams suite, we can market your luxury suite for the dates you choose not to use or are unable to attend.

 This is a great opportunity to offset much of your suite expense which you incur each year.
 You have thousands of dollars just sitting there – no Los Angeles Rams game should go unused.